 1) Determine a release date

-While people have different opinions of what should be step one of a mobile app marketing strategy, the first step is determining the release date of a mobile app because planning far in advance gives companies adequate time to prepare for a hard launch and gives them a clear picture of any problems that may occur as well as the contingency plans that might need to be put in place.
-Additionally, since different app stores have other review processes that may delay a release, companies need to plan for any issues.
+While people have different opinions of what should be step one of a mobile app marketing strategy, the first step is determining the release date of a mobile app.
+This is because planning far in advance gives you adequate time to prepare for a hard launch and gives them a clear picture of any problems that may occur as well as the contingency plans that might need to be put in place.
+Additionally, since different app stores have other review processes that may delay a release, you need to plan for unforeseen issues.

 2) Conduct Market Research/ User Persona/Competitive Analysis

-Before a company begins any development work, they need to identify the key people in their specific app category.
-After all, it does not matter how thorough their marketing efforts are if their app does not address a user pain-point or addresses a pain-point.
+Before you begin any development work, you need to identify the key people in your specific app category.
+After all, it does not matter how thorough your marketing efforts are if your app does not address a user pain point.
 Customers who feel their pain points aren’t being met can easily move to a competitor who has built a solution that addresses these pain points.

-The goal of this process is to discover who their target user is, what they value, and the central pain point that their app should address.
-To get this information, app developers need to understand the multiple user groups that would potentially use their product and acknowledge that each user persona has a unique user journey.
+The goal of this process is to discover who your target user is, what they value, and the central pain point that your app should address.
+To get this information, you – as an app developer – need to understand the multiple user groups that would potentially use your product and acknowledge that each user persona has a unique user journey.

-During this time, it is also important to remember that a company’s app will have competition.
-So, they need to do a competitive analysis of their top competitors by making a list of their current prices, monetization model, app store ranking, user experience pros and cons, and notable reviews.
-They need to think about what would make their app stand out from the competitors and make sure that their app does not replicate any poorly-made features or UX elements that users have previously negatively reviewed.
+During this time, it is also important to remember that your company’s app will have competition.
+For this reason, you need to do a competitive analysis of your top competitors by making a list of their current prices and their monetization model.
+It’s also important to make note of their app store ranking, user experience pros and cons, and notable reviews.
+You need to think about what would make your app stand out from your competitors.
+Moreover, you need to ensure that your app does not replicate any poorly-made features or UX elements that users have previously reviewed negatively.

 3) Market early